SOS Tour: Concert synopsis

-When SZA performed "Shirt", visuals of puddled, gushing water followed her and her dancers across the stage.
-After a brief costume change backed by "Smoking on My Ex Pack", SZA appeared on top of a life-sized sailboat beside a pier.
+For "Shirt", visuals of puddled, gushing water followed SZA and her dancers across the stage.
+The subsequent costume change saw her performing "Smoking on My Ex Pack", during which a camera followed her backstage; the footage was broadcast live onscreen.
+Afterwards, SZA appeared on top of a life-sized sailboat beside a pier.
 Following a performance of her rock song "F2F", in which she and her guitarist headbanged to channel a mosh pit, the screen and stage floor projected a scene of a turbulent sea, leading her to retreat to a floating life raft.
 It took SZA to the opposite end of the arena, on which stood a lighthouse 20 ft tall.

-SZA performed a medley of "Supermodel" (Ctrl), "Special", "Nobody Gets Me", and "Gone Girl", as the raft transported her across the venue.
+As the raft transported SZA across the venue, SZA performed a medley of "Supermodel" (Ctrl), "Special", "Nobody Gets Me", and "Gone Girl", throwing confetti at the crowd as she did.
 The storm-themed backdrop ended once she reached the other side.
 There, she did another costume change.
 She wore red biker pants and a motor suit with a spiked ball and chain in hand, recreating her outfit in the music video for "Kill Bill".
 Her prop was a callback to a scene in Kill Bill: Volume 1 (2003) where Gogo Yubari fought the protagonist, the Bride, at the House of Blue Leaves using a meteor hammer.
+The choreography and visuals themselves were based on the fight scene between the Bride and the henchmen of the antagonist O-Ren Ishii.

 A bookending performance of "Good Days" marked the concert's encore.
 SZA concluded the show back on the diving board, as the screen projected a scene of the sun either rising or setting.
 In some shows, "20 Something" (Ctrl) was the final song.
 Home videos of her deceased grandmother, who died in 2019, played during the performance.
 After the concert, the screen projected an image of stars arranged to form the phrase "The End".
 Credits rolled, beginning with the acknowledgment of SZA as the creative director.
 Also included were the truck drivers, technical crew, dancers, choreographers, and backing musicians.
 After the credits appeared a teaser for a music video for the SOS track "Low", which depicts SZA as she uses a flamethrower.